 - Cross Picking: Cross picking combines two batch picking work zones for increased productivity.
-The concept is simple: Two automated pick zones — comprised of horizontal or vertical carousels or VLMs — are positioned face-to-face.
+The concept is simple: Two automated pick zones — comprised of Horizontal or Vertical Carousel Modules or VLMs — are positioned face-to-face.
 In the middle of the two pick zones is a batch station consisting of a side-by-side roller conveyor with a series of alternately angled flow racks (also called slides) on top.
 Atop the conveyor and beneath the slides sit two rows of order totes, back-to-back — one for each pick zone.
 The entire system is light-directed.
 For more information on cross picking, there’s another blog post for you.

 Technologies to Improve Order Picking Accuracy

 Now remember those business objectives I mentioned?
 There are additional tools to further improve your inventory accuracy within these strategies.
 Pick to light technology comes in handy when you want to increase accuracy.
 From transaction information centers using LED lights to display part name, number and quantity to pick, to light pointers directly pinpointing the item to pick within an AS/RS, pick to light technology can increase accuracy by up to 99.9%.

 Also, using a bar code scanner to confirm a pick before placing it into an order tote can ensure the worker has picked the correct item before it ever leaves the facility.